Outpatient Medical Coding

 - Detailed review and practice coding examples from all sections within the CPT.

 - Basic claims processes for medical insurance and third-party reimbursements.

 - Completing common insurance forms, tracing delinquent claims, and appealing denied claims.

+This course is online and is a self-paced, mentor-supported course with instructor feedback and assistance as required.
 Upon completion of the program a student should be capable of successfully completing the AAPC’s CPC certification exam.

 *Effective May 1st, 2015 all students enrolling in the AHDPG Outpatient Coding Program will be trained in ICD-10 in anticipation of its launch on October 1st, 2015.

 The Outpatient Medical Coding program fee is an all-inclusive fee which covers everything a student needs to successfully complete our program.
 Our program fee covers:

 The Outpatient Certified Professional Coding (CPC) training program is a comprehensive program for individuals looking to launch themselves into an exciting career as an outpatient medical coder.
 This program provides the basic knowledge needed to become “competent,” certified and employable.

 Program Title: Outpatient Certified Professional Coding (CPC)

 Upon successful program completion, a certificate of completion will be earned and support is offered to our graduates to help secure employment.